Skip to main content

 expand_more

-See What a Great Reach Direct Mail Campaign Looks Like for Your Shop
+See What Direct Mail Can Do for Your Printing Business

-Response-rate data compiled from campaigns managed 2019–2024.
+Response-rate figures reflect general industry benchmarks (ANA/DMA Response Rate Report).
 Individual results vary based on list quality, offer, creative, and market conditions.